-a.
+1.a.
 Effects of ultrasound on planktonic bacterial cells and viruses

-The antimicrobial effect of ultrasound was first demonstrated almost a century ago, when cells of algae Spirogyra were ruptured using high frequency and high-intensive sound waves (Wood 1927).
-Subsequently, the cell-damaging effect of sonication was extended to many other microorganisms [Harris 2014].
-So back in 1991, Scherba et al. showed the damaging effect of low-frequency (26 kHz) ultrasound on various types of bacteria, fungi and even viruses in aqueous suspensions (Scherba 1991).
-Planktonic forms of bacteria E. coli, S. aureus, B. subtilis, and P. aeruginosa were destroyed by the sonication, and the dependence of the cell killing rate on the duration and intensity of exposure of the cells to US was demonstrated.
-A significant reduction in the growth of the fungus Trichophyton mentagrophytes was also demonstrated, and this phenomenon also directly depended on the intensity of ultrasound.
+The antimicrobial effect of ultrasound was first demonstrated almost a century ago when algae Spirogyra cells were ruptured using high frequency and high-intensive sound waves (Wood 1927).
+Subsequently, the cell-damaging effect of sonication was shown to extend to many other microorganisms (Harris 2014).
+Scherba et al. (1991) showed the damaging impact of low-frequency (26 kHz) ultrasound on various types of bacteria, fungi, and viruses in aqueous suspensions.
+Their study demonstrated that the planktonic bacteria E. coli, S. aureus, B. subtilis, and P. aeruginosa are destroyed by sonication, dependent upon US exposure duration and intensity.
+A significant reduction in the growth of the fungus Trichophyton mentagrophytes was also demonstrated, also directly correlated with US intensity (Scherba et al. 1991).

-Later, additional research groups reported on a bactericidal effect of ultrasound on various types of bacteria.
-A recent review of Lattwein et al. (Lattwein 2020) provides a detailed summary data sheet on main findings of these studies.
+Since this research, other studies have reported on the bactericidal effect of US on various bacteria types.
+A recent review by Lattwein et al. (2020) provides a detailed summary of these studies’ main findings.

-In addition to the mentioned above factors affecting bacterial cells upon application of US (acoustic cavitation, mechanical forces, including shock waves, shear forces and induced microstreams [Cai 2017]), one should take into consideration specific peculiarities of various cells.
-For this reason, evaluating and comparing between different studies in this area is quite problematic, since the tested microorganisms differ in morphology, metabolism and defense mechanisms.
-Even differences in a cell shape between spherical-shaped versus rod-shaped or kidney-shaped cells can affect their sensitivity to sonication, since the shape is responsible for total surface area contact, tension and rigidity of the cells.
-In addition, the presence of fimbriae or filamentous on the surface of bacteria can protect cells preventing convergence of cavitation nuclei with the cell wall (Lattwein 2020).
-Structural differences in cell envelopes between Gram-positive and Gram-negative bacteria are another factor that can affect their sensitivity to ultrasound.
-Thus, Liao (Liao 2018) found that Gram-positive cells of S. aureus were more resistant to ultrasound than cells of Gram-negative bacteria E. coli.
-They explained this finding by the thickness, toughness and strength of cell envelopes of Gram-positive bacteria.
-Spherical shape of S. aureus cells, in contrast to the rod-shaped E. coli also reduces their susceptibility to ultrasonic treatment (X. Liao 2018).
-In addition, the size of bacteria cells, the stages of cell division and growth phases, state of cells (planktonic or adhered to surfaces) can also contribute to the efficiency of the US treatment (Lattwein 2020).
-The variety of the results reported on the effect of ultrasonic treatment on the cells of microorganisms is also associated with specific types and conditions of using various devices (high or low frequency, probe or bath), mode of the use (pulse duration, total treatment duration, temperature conditions, etc.) and intensities of ultrasound processing.
+In addition to the above-mentioned US-induced effects on bacterial cells (acoustic cavitation, mechanical forces, including shock waves, shear forces, and induced microstreams [Cai 2017]), specific outcomes in different cell types must be taken into account.
+For this reason, comparing separate studies is problematic, as the tested microorganisms may differ in morphology, metabolism, and defense mechanisms.
+Differences in cell shape, such as between spherical-shaped versus rod-shaped or kidney-shaped cells, can affect sonication sensitivity, as cell shape is related to the total surface area, cell tension, and rigidity.
+In addition, the presence of fimbriae or filamentous on the surface of bacteria can protect cells by preventing the contact of cavitation nuclei with the cell wall (Lattwein 2020).
+Liao (2018) also found that the Gram-positive S. aureus is more resistant to US than is the Gram-negative bacteria E. coli, indicating that the structural differences in cell envelopes also affect US sensitivity.
+This result was attributed to the increased thickness, toughness, and strength of Gram-positive bacteria cell envelopes compared to Gram-negative.
+The spherical S. aureus are less sensitive to US treatment than are the rod-shaped E. coli (X. Liao 2018).
+Bacterial cell size, the cell division stage, growth phases, and cell state (planktonic or adherent) can also contribute to US treatment efficacy (Lattwein 2020).
+The wide variety of reported results on the effect of US treatment on microorganisms can also be due to specific device types (high or low frequency, probe or bath), mode of use (pulse duration, total treatment duration, temperature conditions, etc.), and intensities of US processing.